Dantong88/LLARVA/docs/Vision-Action_Instruction_Tuning.md

 ####  2. Fix the Package Incompatibilities.

-We find some incompatibilities of the ``deepspeed`` and ``transformers`` package with our fine-tuning code, so you need to go to your conda llarva environment (common in ``anaconda3/envs/llarva/lib/python3.10/sitpackages/``), then manually modify source package as follows:
+We found some incompatibilities of the ``deepspeed`` and ``transformers`` package with our fine-tuning code, so you need to go to your conda llarva environment (commonly in ``anaconda3/envs/llarva/lib/python3.10/sitepackages/``), then manually modify the source package as follows:

 * Set ``load_module_strict = False, load_optimizer_states=False, load_lr_scheduler_states=False`` in [transformers/integrations/deepspeed.py](https://github.com/huggingface/transformers/blob/21d5025826857e11a75ef7b23ac15a607be4fc54/src/transformers/integrations/deepspeed.py#L438)
 * Comment out the whole ``try-except`` block in [transformers/generation/configuration_utils.py](https://github.com/huggingface/transformers/blob/32590b5ecb50f1c56be32cb0e686196be9427f2f/src/transformers/generation/configuration_utils.py#L827)